That Virtue Lesson on Justice

-Teach Children About the Cardinal Virtue of Justice.
+Teach Children About One of the Cardinal Virtues with That Virtue Lesson on Justice.

-Use this 31-page unit study to help children learn about and understand the cardinal virtue of justice, what it means, why it is important, and how to practice it.
+Use this 31-page That Virtue Lesson on Justice unit study to help children learn about and understand the cardinal virtue of justice, what it means, why it is important, and how to practice it.

 This lesson incorporates the following information: